Hundrec/Funkin-100/docs/CONTRIBUTING.md

 This involves modifying one or several of the repository’s `.hx` files, found within the `source/` folder.

 ### Codestyle
 Before submitting your PR, check that your code follows the [Style Guide](https://github.com/FunkinCrew/Funkin/blob/main/docs/style-guide.md).
-This helps make your code consistent with the rest of the codebase!
+This keeps your code consistent with the rest of the codebase!

 ### Code comments
-Code comments are integral to making code PRs.
-The way you write your code comments is important!
+Code comments help others understand your changes, so the way you write them is important!
 Here are some guidelines for writing comments in your code:
 - Leave comments only when you believe a piece of code warrants explanation.
-If a piece of code is self explanatory, it does not need a comment.
+If a piece of code is self-explanatory, it does not need a comment.
 - Ensure that your comments provide meaningful insight into the function or purpose of the code.
 - Write your comments in a clear and concise manner.
 - Only sign your comments with your name when your changes are complex and may require further explanation.

 #### Examples
-#### DO NOT:
+##### DO NOT:
 Below are examples of what you SHOULD NOT do when writing code comments.
 ```haxe
 /**